cadamini/ruby-random-data-generator-test/readme.md

 # Random CSV data generator

-This is the attempt to generate random CSV data.
+This is the attempt to generate random normally distributed CSV data for a year.
-It creates data for a year.
+The script creates data for a year.
 For the current year it generates data until today.

 ## Usage